Tampa, FL Office Overview

-The Tampa metropolitan area includes the Beach Park, Harbour Island, and Tampa Palms office submarkets.
+The Tampa metropolitan area includes Downtown Tampa, Harbour Island, and Hyde Park submarkets.
 With a metropolitan population of about 2.9 million, Tampa is the second-largest metro area in Florida and the fourth-largest in the Southeastern U.S.

 Tampa, FL Commercial Inventory Breakdown